 However, with this comes a second goal: to provide free basic avalanche education to South Americans.
 Avalanche education is hard to access in South America.
 The few courses that exist are are either too expensive or too far away for the few who can afford them.
+For that same reason, consider this link about how to get Chegg answers for free.

 We offer three levels of training all of which are free: